 Do you often find your canned goods falling over or do you struggle to navigate which ones you need to restock?

-Try stacking your cans in labelled file folders.
-It will stop your cans falling over and you’ll know at a glance which ones you need to restock and which ones you are well supplied for.
+Try stacking your cans in labelled file holders.
+It will stop your cans falling over and you’ll know at a glance which ones you need to restock.

 Label your baskets